WDOTS/gh-pages-example/README.md

 branch.
 You should see that it contains only your `index.html` and `build` directory.

 Browse to http://*yourusername*.github.io/*yourrepository* and see if it worked.

+#### A note on security

+This configuration gives Travis write access to your GitHub repo.
+If someone was to edit the `deploy.sh` script to do something malicious, and then raise a pull request against your repo, Travis would blindly run the script.
+This is called a Confused Deputy attack.

+In order to prevent this, you should go into the Travis settings for your repo and disable the "build on pull request" switch.
+Now the build will only run when someone pushes to your repo, and you have full control over who has permission to push to your repo.

+Thanks to [James Monger](https://github.com/jameskmonger) for spotting this vulnerability.